open-risk/solstice/README.md

 # Solstice

-Solstice is an economic network simulation framework
+**Solstice** is a economic network simulation framework

 ## Overview

-Solstice is an economic network simulator.
+Solstice is an economic network simulator written in C++.
+The objective is to provide a performant, easily usable, extensible simulation framework to support various forms of economic network analysis.

 The primary outcomes are quantitative analyses of the behavior of economic networks under uncertainty.
 It can be used both as a production tool in a portfolio / risk management context or as a research tool.
-This is a brief overall description of the economic network simulation engine Solstice (NB: much more in the manuals / docs).
+This _readme_ offers a brief overall description of the simulation engine (NB: much more is becoming available in the manuals and documentation).

-The objective of Solstice is to provide a performant, easily usable, extensible simulation framework to support economic network analysis.

 ## What is included in this repository

-- Set of c++ library objects / methods implement the Solstice framework
+- A set of c++ library objects / methods implement the Solstice framework
 - Assorted auxiliary code / scripts
-- Documentation
+- Technical Documentation
 - Illustrative implementation of toy problems
 - Sample data sets

 ## Dependencies / Requirements

+Solstice has a number of C++ dependencies.
+Given the state of dependency management of C++ these are best managed with an appropriate tool such as conan.

 * c++17
 * [cmake](https://cmake.org/)
 * [conan](https://docs.conan.io/2/installation.html) for package management
 * [poco++](https://pocoproject.org/) for various utility libraries
 * [eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) for numerical linear algebra functionality
-* [statslib](https://statslib.readthedocs.io/en/latest/index.html) for some statitical distribution functionality
+* [statslib](https://statslib.readthedocs.io/en/latest/index.html) for some statistical distributions functionality
 * [catch2](https://github.com/catchorg/Catch2) for testing

+### Conan

-Installing these dependencies is system dependent, please follow instructions as per your situation.
+Installing the dependencies via conan or individually is system dependent, please follow instructions as per your situation.
+The required dependencies and conan are stored in conanfile.txt

+### vcpkg

+statslib is not available via vcpkg.

+### Docker

-A [Docker](/Dockerfile) based installation that can simplify this process is available.
+A [Docker](/Dockerfile) based installation that can simplify this process is also available.

-You can also directly fetch an image from [Docker Hub](https://hub.docker.com/repository/docker/openrisk/solstice/general)
+You can directly fetch an image from [Docker Hub](https://hub.docker.com/repository/docker/openrisk/solstice/general)

 ## Computational Design